The Anointed Son

 River Cascades - Photo by Jeremy Bishop on Unsplash

-That verbal link is deliberate.
-The rending of the heavens above the Jordan revealed the Messiah.
-Likewise, the “rending of the Temple veil” preceded the moment when the Roman centurion identified Jesus as the “Son of God” - (Mark 15:36-39).
+This verbal link is deliberate.
+The opening of the heavens above the Jordan River revealed the Messiah, the “Beloved Son.”
+Likewise, the “tearing of the Temple veil” preceded the moment when the Roman centurion identified Jesus as the “Son of God” - (Mark 15:36-39).

-The “tearing open of the heavens” pointed to the cosmic significance of his arrival along the banks of the river.
+The “tearing of the heavens” pointed to the cosmic significance of Christ’s arrival.
 From then on, any man or woman could join the Kingdom of God through repentance and faith.
-Likewise, God’s presence was now accessible to all men.
-No longer would it be confined to the Temple in Jerusalem or restricted to one nation.
+Likewise, God’s presence became accessible to all men.
+No longer would it be confined to the Temple in Jerusalem or restricted to the nation of Israel.

-From the moment of his baptism and anointing alongside the Jordan River - “In those days” - the Creator of all things could be found and understood in the man from the tiny village of Nazareth.
+From the moment of his baptism and anointing - “In those days” - the Creator of all things could be found and understood in the man from the tiny village of Nazareth.

-The description echoes a passage in the Book of Isaiah addressed originally to Yahweh - “Oh, that you would rend the Heavens, that you would come down so the mountains might quake at your presence… that the nations may tremble at your presence” – (Isaiah 64:1).
+The description of Christ’s anointing echoes a passage from the Book of Isaiah addressed originally to Yahweh - “Oh, that you would rend the Heavens, that you would come down so the mountains might quake at your presence <…> that the nations may tremble at your presence!” – (Isaiah 64:1).

-Isaiah’s plea was fulfilled as God “rent the heavens” and anointed His Son with the Spirit to carry out his Messianic mission and shepherd the nations.
+Isaiah’s plea was fulfilled as God “rent the heavens” and anointed His Son with the Spirit to execute his mission.
+The Messiah had arrived to “shepherd the nations.”
 However, it was not the mountains of Judea that quaked, but the hearts of men as they saw Jesus and heard his words.

-The preposition applied to the Spirit’s descent stresses movement “into” or “onto” something or someone (‘eis’), in this case, Jesus.
-Perhaps the Spirit entered him at this point, though the verb and preposition more likely picture the Spirit coming to rest upon him.
-This was the moment when he was anointed for his ministry.
+The preposition applied to the Spirit’s descent to Jesus stresses movement “into” or “onto” something or someone (‘eis - εις).
+Perhaps the Spirit entered him at this point, though the verb and preposition are more likely intended to picture the Spirit coming to rest upon him.
+This was the moment when the Son was anointed for his ministry.

 THE VOICE

-Jesus heard the voice calling him “Beloved Son.”
-The voice is heard once more in Mark when it makes a similar declaration at Christ’s Transfiguration.
+Jesus heard the voice call him “Beloved Son.”
+This same voice is heard once more in Mark when it makes a similar declaration at the Transfiguration of Jesus.
 In the present passage, the voice combines words from two Old Testament passages to identify Jesus as the Son of God who came to fulfill the promises of Yahweh:

 • (Psalm 2:7) - “I will surely tell of the decree of Yahweh: he said to me, You are my Son, today, I have begotten you.”